valenthr/applications_rate_calculating/README.md

-# Applications rating calculating and analysis
+# Applications rating calculating & analysis
  Calculating the rating and analysis of credit applications.
 ## Tools
 Python libraries: